Skip to content

 • Confusion

-Yes, the body naturally gets rid of lead that has entered your body, but it is a slow process occurring over many months or years.
-There is treatment for lead poisoning called chelation which helps remove lead, but the damage it leaves on the body may not be fully reversed.
+The damage that lead leaves on the body may not be fully reversed, despite chelation.
 Therefore, it is important to determine the source of lead poisoning and reduce or eliminate contact with it for the greatest benefit and recovery.

 Think You Were Exposed?
 Contact the Missouri Poison Center!